GuzlejM/dogsAndCats/README.md

 What I want to do here :

-- Login
 - Animal detail
+- Need to cread Card detail and pass it the same picture and name and everything
 - maybe make profile dropdown work ?
+- Login

 FINISHED TASKS:
 - Card component - DONE
 - FakerJS implement names ETC - DONE
-- Landing Page useEffect list loading data only once
+- Landing Page used useEffect list is loading data only once - DONE